smg-automotive/components-pkg/migration-guide.md

 <Box marginTop="sm" marginLeft="md">I am a box</Box>
 ```

+### Extended design tokens
+With Chakra V3 we are trying to implement design tokens which are in alignment with the UI/UX Team.

+Tokens that have been extended in comparison to ones we had in V2 are:

+#### Colors
+  - `transparent`

 ### Animation and keyframe changes

 Animations are now handled through the token system configured in `token/animations.ts` file.